 On Flash Pack’s 12-day Inside Sri Lanka trip, you’ll get to experience a mix of immersive adventure, culture and unique experiences.
 Start your trip in a local restaurant in Colombo before heading to the fishing village of Negombo to explore the local fish market.
 You’ll also cycle to the temples of Polonnaruwa before travelling inwards to the sacred city of Kandy.
 Meditate with a master and take a train ride through the incredible rolling hills in Tea Country, where you’ll also learn the art of making the perfect brew.

 The next stop will be Yala National Park for a game drive to spot leopards and other wildlife.
-For the final few days, you’ll have the chance to relax into beach life, with seafood barbecues by candlelight along the shoreline – the ultimate way to cap off a solo holiday to Sri Lanka.
+For the final few days, you’ll have the chance to relax into beach life, with seafood barbecues by candlelight along the shoreline – the ultimate way to cap off a solo trip to Sri Lanka.

 What to pack for solo travel in Sri Lanka

 You’ll definitely need a good mosquito repellent for solo travel in Sri Lanka – ideally a natural one as they are kinder to the environment and feel nicer on the skin.
 Sunscreen is another essential.
 If you can, use a backpack rather than a suitcase as it’s easier to carry on public transport, and always take a day bag with you on explorations.
 A sarong can come in handy in a multitude of ways, teeming up as a towel, a pillow on long journeys and a way of covering up when needed at Buddhist temples.
 Paradoxically, you’ll need to pack items for the beach and any rainy weather.
 Modesty is valued in Sri Lanka, so opt for loose, lightweight clothes.